microsoft/azure-quantum-parity-readout/README.md

 a folder named `data` in the root of this repository.
 These variables are propagated through the various scripts that rely on measured, simulated or CQ converted data.

-We provide an `unzip.py` python script to automatically generate this target directory structure from the downloaded zip files.
+Provided an `prepare_data.py` python script automatically generates this target directory structure from the downloaded zip files.
 In case this fails (e.g. due to a different OS), the zip outputs on the zenodo should correspond to the following directories: